 The Commonwealth contributes to four defined benefit pension plans each of which is administered by the Virginia Retirement System ("System").
 The System acts as a common investment and administrative agent for the Commonwealth, local school boards and political subdivisions in Virginia.
 The plans administered by the System consist of the Virginia Retirement System ("VRS"), the State Police Officers Retirement System ("SPORS"), the Virginia Law Officer's Retirement System ("VaLORS") and the Judicial Retirement System ("JRS").
 Membership in the VRS consists of Commonwealth employees, public school teachers and employees of political subdivisions that have voluntarily joined the system.
 Membership in SPORS consists of Commonwealth state police officers.
-Membership in VaLORS consists of judges in the Commonwealth's Circuit Courts, General District Courts, Court of Appeals and Supreme Court.
+Membership in VaLORS consists of law enforcement and corrections officers of the Commonwealth other than state police officers, and membership in JRS consists of judges in the Commonwealth's Circuit Courts, General District Courts, Court of Appeals and Supreme Court.
 Membership in the applicable retirement plans is mandatory for all eligible employees.
 VRS is the largest of four systems covering 328,001 active Commonwealth employees, school teachers and covered employees of local governments as of June 30, 2011, as compared with 11,739 active members of SPORS, VaLORS, and JRS combined.
 In addition, the four plans combined had approximately 35,393 inactive vested members who are no longer contributing but have not withdrawn previous contributions and may be eligible for a retirement benefit in the future.